 High-security office buildings typically require the more advanced protection of data and other assets by law.
 Part of these requirements are met by employing trained staff and conducting regular reporting and audits with official authorities.
+In case you need a physical security audit example.
 A crucial part of this, too, is a rigorous visitor management system.
 The loss of data or an attack on the system would significantly endanger the future, safety and budget of a any high-risk organization, and such an event could also adversely impact the people and resources that are important to stakeholders, clients and investors.
 All of this means that the risk that arises from an inadequate visitor access control system is enough to potentially result in a major litigation or investigations, massive financial losses, and detrimental consequences to the health and safety of your employees.

 Imagine, for a moment, the effects of an improper visitor management system in a building that houses a laboratory.
 If anyone can simply walk inside or access high-security areas because of a flawed access system, burglars or hackers could walk away with highly sensitive information or industry secrets, which could bring ruin to any business.
 Obviously, it’s better to avoid this type of situation entirely.
 When you are in charge of designing a visitor management system for a high-risk office, follow the lead of public buildings to create a security framework that fits your needs, adjusting the design to the most advantageous form for your own business.
 Use these important security requirements when you’re setting up the visitor management system in a high-security office: